 Other associated risks include world war, economic meltdown and uncontainable disease epidemics, of which potentially the most dangerous appear to be mosquito-borne diseases and incursion by "superbugs" of Asian origin into populations that have not developed natural immunity to them.
 The misuse of antibiotics, particularly in farming, is largely responsible for the development of these resistant strains of bacteria.
 Sooner or later travel restrictions will need to be enforced (at first from certain African and Asian countries) and immigrants will have to be quarantined just as we now do for imported animals.

-Discounting the risk of sudden "black swan" events (probably economic or political), within the next half-century Global warming is likely to become the overriding problem.
+Discounting the risk of sudden "black swan" events (probably economic/political/military), within the next half-century Global warming is likely to become the overriding problem.
 By now, most of us should have an idea of some of the likely consequences if nothing is done to halt it.
-The evidence, from many different fields, has become overwhelming, and steps must be taken immediately to avert worldwide disaster.
+But while the evidence, from many different fields, for the recent increase in global temperatures has become overwhelming, it is still not perfectly clear that human beings are the main cause of it.
+Nevertheless we can do much to take control of the situation, and immediate action is necessary to avert worldwide disaster.
 Maybe not many people realise that global warming and its associated effects will probably accelerate due to factors such as the release of greenhouse gases trapped in permafrost and changes in heat absorbed and reflected by the Earth’s surface.
 Once this cycle of events gains momentum it will become virtually impossible to control it.

 The consequences of rising sea levels due mainly to the melting polar ice caps have been widely publicised.
 But it’s possible that an even more serious effect of global warming will be the melt-down of mountain glaciers, particularly those upon which large populations depend for their water supply.
 Can you imagine the Ganges drying up?
 Much of northern India, with a population of around half a billion, would then be without its main water supply, for drinking and for growing crops.
 In places such as the Indus basin and along the coasts of Peru and northern Chile, the effects of disappearing glaciers would be even more dire, because very little rain falls in these regions.
 Faced with the prospect of zero water, either the people would have to move to regions where water is plentiful, or water would have to be brought to (or created in) their homeland.
 The second solution would appear to be preferable.
 (There's very little science in this!)

-Until recently it seemed to me that the most effective single step that could be taken immediately to slow down global warming would be to drastically reduce fossil fuel production, replacing it with solar, subterranean thermal sources, and possibly nuclear power, and introducing cleaner technologies for using natural gas, e.g. to make hydrogen for powering motor vehicles.
+Until very recently (when I began to harbour slight doubts about the role of carbon dioxide in global warming) it seemed to me that the most effective single step that could be taken immediately to slow down the process would be to drastically reduce fossil fuel production, replacing it with solar, subterranean thermal sources, and possibly nuclear power, and introducing cleaner technologies for using natural gas, e.g. to make hydrogen for powering motor vehicles.
 One possible way of utilising solar energy is to grow algae to produce oils suitable for powering vehicles and other devices, at the same time yielding by-products for feeding animals or even humans directly.
 (But, for goodness sake, let's forget about biofuels from cereals or cane grown on good arable land, and lets also give wind farms a miss, unless well away from human habitation.)
 I now tend to think this is an unrealistic approach, as the economic and human costs would probably outweigh the benefits.
 It might be better to first put resources into intensive research and development aiming to drastically reduce the cost of alternative energy sources down the track.
 Only economists can deal with this question, but inevitably each one will give a different answer.
 The trouble is, we've left it too late, and the longer we hang back the less attractive the second approach becomes (Australians should travel to India or China during their winter to get a better understanding of atmospheric pollution!)

 Don't imagine that "western" nations, with their relatively low birth rates, are less responsible than developing and third world countries for the dire state of our planet.
 It is said that per capita consumption of the world's primary resources is on average about six times higher in rich than in poor countries, while the difference in private spending is much higher still.
 This suggests that in terms of consumption the rich countries should aim to reduce their birth rates to much lower levels than those of the poor countries' target (though I have a feeling this would do little to reduce their exploitation of available resources).
 But at the same time, as their standards of living improve, the developing countries will expand their consumption of resources faster than their birth rates.
 In terms of pollution by greenhouse gases, the differences between countries are more variable and tend to be wider.
 For example, per capita greenhouse gas emissions in Australia are about 20 times the level in India.
 (November 2013 - yet the Australian government is about to remove the carbon tax and appears to have nothing to replace it.)
 When you add to this the enormous amount of coal mined and exported to countries like China, Australians are by far the most polluting people in the world (see this report.).